dsccommunity/SqlServerDsc/README.md

 #### Parameters

 * **`[String]` Name** _(Key)_: The name of the availability group replica.
-For named instances this must be in the following format SQLServer\InstanceName.
+For named instances this must be in the following format ServerName\InstanceName.
 * **`[String]` AvailabilityGroupName** _(Key)_: The name of the availability group.
 * **`[String]` ServerName** _(Required)_: Hostname of the SQL Server to be configured.
 * **`[String]` InstanceName** _(Key)_: Name of the SQL instance to be configured.